Why you should learn Salesforce skills

 According to Burning Glass research, Salesforce is now the 7th most in-demand software skill ahead of IT skills such as Python, .Net, and C++.
 Development skills such as Integration Architecture, Visualforce, Apex Code, and Heroku are particularly in high demand.

 Salesforce is also a complementary skill alongside other IT skills that require a heavy amount of programming including SQL, Java, Oracle and JavaScript.
-According to Burning Glass research the demand for Salesforce Developers has tripled since 2012.
+According to Burning Glass research the demand for Salesforce Developers has tripled.

 The Salesforce job titles which receive the highest pay